noah-maupu/projet_hive/README.md

-# projet_hive
+# Project : Autonomous hive monitor
-Monitoring system for hive
+Monitoring system for beehive using Ubidots STEM, Microsoft Azure and Arduino microcontroller.

 ### Features
 - Monitoring hive activity
 - Getting temperature and humidity inside and outside of the beehive
-- Autonomous system
+- Autonomous system thanks to a solar panel recharge

+**Table of Contents**

+[TOCM]

+[TOC]

+# What is the project ?
+## Project presentation
+## Objectives
+## Constraints